 Our strict criteria for choosing suppliers and thorough procurement process demonstrate our dedication to food safety and product quality.
 To guarantee the consistency and standardization of our supply chain, we have a list of competent raw material suppliers and an abundant pool of alternative suppliers.
-During the Track Record Period, we did not experience any material incidents of supply interruption, early termination of contractual arrangements with our suppliers or failure to secure sufficient quantities of raw materials.
+During the Track Record Period and up to the Latest Practicable Date, we did not experience any material incidents of supply interruption, early termination of contractual arrangements with our suppliers or failure to secure sufficient quantities of raw materials.